 “It is shameful that in the face of a disaster of the magnitude of Superstorm Sandy, these unscrupulous individuals allegedly committed fraud and stole relief funds intended for the victims who needed help the most, including victims who were left homeless,” said Acting Attorney General Hoffman.
 “We’re going after these defendants to recover the money for those who truly need it.”

-The Division of Criminal Justice charged the following four individuals by complaint-summons with third-degree theft by deception and fourth-degree unsworn falsification:
+The Division of Criminal Justice charged the following three individuals by complaint-summons with third-degree theft by deception and fourth-degree unsworn falsification:

 - Ronald MacKenzie, 62, of Highlands Ranch, Colorado, received $20,358 in FEMA grants, including a $16,685 home repair grant and smaller rental assistance and personal property grants.
 He filed applications claiming that a storm-damaged property on Ocean Boulevard in Little Egg Harbor was his primary residence, when in fact the home was damaged by a fire in May 2009 and had since been uninhabited with no utility service.
 He also is charged with third-degree attempted theft by deception in connection with applications for HUD funds that were denied by the DCA.